Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Note: This was done on a free Microsoft Developer tenant.
 Licensing provided by the developer tenants does not include Windows 10/11 licensing.

-For a full list of issues and possible resolutions please reference Microsoft Documentation here
+For a full list of issues and possible resolutions, please refer to Microsoft Documentation here

 Details of a licensing error that was presented during the Readiness Assessment Tool scan.